Godfrey Timmins: Political career

 Timmins became active in politics with Fine Gael.
 In the local elections of 1950 he succeeded in being the only Fine Gael candidate elected to Wicklow County Council.
 He was re-elected at each subsequent local election, and was a member of the council for 49 years.
 He held the position of Chairman on the Council on four occasions (1975, 1978, 1981 and 1996).

 He also served on the county council's committee on Agriculture, Wicklow VEC and the Eastern Health Board.

 Timmins was elected to the 18th Dáil as a Fine Gael Teachta Dála (TD) for the Wicklow constituency at the April 1968 by-election caused by the death of Labour Party TD James Everett.
 He was re-elected at each subsequent general election until he lost in 1987.
 Refusing to stand for the Seanad, he regained his seat at the next general election and remained as a TD until he retired at the 1997 general election.
 He was succeeded in Dáil Éireann by his son Billy Timmins.
+Another son Edward Timmins was elected for the Wicklow constituency at the 2024 general election.

 During his time in the Dáil he served as a member of the Committee on Procedure and Privileges, the Committee of Selection and the Committee of Accounts.
 He was Fine Gael Chief Whip from 1972 to 1973.

 He collapsed and died while attending a GAA match in Dunlavin in April 2001.
 He left an estate worth €3.5m in 2003.